FuelLabs/sway-libs/sway_libs/src/fixed_point/ufp/SPECIFICATION.md

 # Overview

-This document provides an overview of the Unsigned Fixed Point library.
+This document provides an overview of the Unsigned Fixed Number Point library.

 It outlines the use cases, i.e. specification, and describes how to implement the library.